IsratJahanRuna/hair-salon-app/README.md

 ==> You have to have a account in order to book any services.

-==> Admin and normal User Intrerface of Dashboard is Different.
+==> Admin and normal User Intrerface of Dashboard is Different.# hair-salon-website-client